ijardillier/netclient-elastic/Readme.md

 The first map exposes the /liveness endpoint with the self check described in the previous section.

-The result of a call to http://localhost:8080/liveness will just be :
+The result of a call to http://localhost:8080/liveness will just be:

     Status code : 200 (Ok)
     Content : Healthy

 The second map exposes the /hc endpoint with an aggregation of all healthchecks defined in a JSON format.

-The result of a call to http://localhost:8080/hc will be :
+The result of a call to http://localhost:8080/hc will be:

     Status code : 200 (Ok)
     Content : {"status":"Healthy","totalDuration":"00:00:00.0027779","entries":{"self":{"data":{},"duration":"00:00:00.0008869","status":"Healthy","tags":[]}}}

-## Sending healthchecks to Elasticsearch
+## Sending health checks to Elasticsearch

 All the healthchecks are available on the /hc endpoint.

-To send the healthchecks to Elasticseach, you will have to configure a metricbeat agent with docker autodiscover for example.
+To send the healthchecks to Elasticseach, you will have to configure a metricbeat agent with docker autodiscover for example:

     metricbeat.modules:
     - module: http